prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### Lpl constant

-The Planck length.
+Planck length unit.
 As an attempt to devise a universal and natural units system, the Planck units are combinations of basic universal constants.
 It is the smallest distance that can be measured, and it represents the scale at which quantum gravity effects become dominant.
 It is the distance